-Grenada does not offer periodic training programs for personnel responsible for preventing trade in and diversion of materials and equipment for illicit production or manufacture of narcotic drugs and psychotropic substances.
+Guyana does not offer periodic training programs for personnel responsible for preventing trade in and diversion of materials and equipment for illicit production or manufacture of narcotic drugs and psychotropic substances.

-The country does not share information with other regional or global systems on the diversion of materials and equipment for illicit production or manufacture of narcotic drugs and psychotropic substances.
+The country uses the United Nations Office on Drugs and Crime (UNODC) pre-export notifications system to share information with other global systems on the diversion of materials and equipment for illicit production or manufacture of narcotic drugs and psychotropic substances.